Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Introduction

-We further uncover and formalize a critical cause of expert collapse in SMoE: the gradient concentration induced by softmax gating, which suppresses routing diversity and limits generalization\cite{fedus2022switch, wang2024auxiliary, yun2024flex, han2024fusemoe, chi2022representation}.
-Through theoretical analysis, we show that conventional load-balancing losses exacerbate this issue by introducing gradient conflicts during optimization, reflecting by the "Sinoual Wave" pattern in expert selection plot shown in Figure \ref{fig:softmax_load_balanced_selection_noLegend}.
+We further uncover and formalize a critical cause of expert collapse in SMoE: the gradient concentration induced by softmax gating, which suppresses routing diversity and limits generalization \cite{fedus2022switch, wang2024auxiliary, yun2024flex, han2024fusemoe, chi2022representation}.
+Through gradient analysis, we show that conventional load-balancing losses exacerbate this issue by introducing gradient conflicts during optimization, reflected by the "Sinusoidal Wave" pattern in expert selection plot shown in Figure \ref{fig:softmax_load_balanced_selection_noLegend}.
 To resolve this, we design a \textit{confidence-guided expert routing mechanism} that replaces softmax gating with token-level confidence scores.
 This formulation not only avoids the adverse effects of entropy-based balancing but also enables stable, interpretable expert selection.
-By decoupling routing from the optimization bottlenecks of prior designs, ConfSMoE achieves both enhanced expert diversity and consistent performance across a wide range of incomplete modality scenarios.
-Our contributions are the following: \begin{itemize}
+The two mechanisms handling missing modality and Confidence-guided gating consist of our final proposed method: \textbf{ConfSMoE}.
+By decoupling routing score from the optimization bottlenecks of prior designs, ConfSMoE achieves both enhanced expert diversity and consistent performance across a wide range of incomplete modality scenarios.
+Our contributions are the following: